miguel456/php-ip-address-logger/README.md

 I originally created this as I was getting too many 404's to non-existent locations, such as phpMyAdmin or PMA.
 So, as there was no similar software to do this, I decided to go ahead and write this, and set up an honeypot.
 This way, I know their address without going through thousands of entries in the log.

---
-If you want to, you can use this code as a base to log something; it's up to you.
-Note that I am an absolute beginner and this is my first ever repo.
-I don't even know if there are useful use cases other than an honeypot, and this may even be obsolete.
-I didn't find anything similar to use!
---

 # Upcoming Features
 - ~~Logging to MySQL~~ Done